zakariaeyahya/DASH_AIR_QUALITY/README.md

 - **Pollutant Trends:** Analyze trends and correlation matrices for various pollutants.
 - **Raw Data Access:** Access the raw data used for the project.

-## Screenshots
-Include screenshots of your Shiny dashboard here.
-You can upload images to your GitHub repository and then link to them in this section.

 ### Map Distribution
 ![Map Distribution](url_to_map_screenshot.png)